asobiesk/hardhat-fund-me-fcc/README.md

 <h3 align="center">Hardhat Fund Me</h3>

   <p align="center">
     A simple decentralized application running on an Ethereum Blockchain.
-It implements the funding and withdrawal funcionalities, allowing the user to collect funds from multiple accounts and then transfer them to their own.
+It implements the funding and withdrawal functionalities, allowing the user to collect funds from multiple funders and then transfer them to their own account.
     Created as a part of <a href="https://www.youtube.com/watch?v=gyMwXuJrbJQ&list=WL&index=4&ab_channel=freeCodeCamp.org">this amazing course</a>!
   </p>
 </div>